HomeFan FilmsHorrible Turn

 “If I’m going to waste my time saving people’s lives I need to know that they’re worth saving,” he explains to Billy.
 Apparently even in high school, Captain Hammer displayed an arrogant indifference.

-Although not necessarily taking the online world by storm like Dr. Horrible’s Sing-Along Blog did in 2007, Horrible Turn became a success story in its own right nonetheless with mentions within the likes of TV Guide and the New York Times.
+Although not necessarily taking the online world by storm like Dr. Horrible’s Sing-Along Blog did in 2007, Horrible Turn became a success story in its own right nonetheless with mentions within TV Guide and the New York Times.
 “The response for this project has been incredible,” McClain told Tubefilter in late November 2009.
 “We are awed and humbled by all of the positive press and comments and we are trying to learn from the negative stuff.
 Horrible Turn was our film school and we are chomping at the bit to start another project.”

 Anthony Letizia